-The Proposed Development (also referred to as Tynagh North) relates to to the 1 no. Open Cycle Gas Turbine (OCGT) plant, acoustic barriers, secondary fuel storage and unloading facility, distillate fuel gantry, water storage tanks, surface water drainage system and all associated ancillary development, site works and services for which planning permission is being sought.
+The Proposed Development (also referred to as Tynagh North in some technical documents) relates to the 1 no. Open Cycle Gas Turbine (OCGT) plant, acoustic barriers, secondary fuel storage and unloading facility, distillate fuel gantry, water storage tanks, surface water drainage system, gas AGI and electrical sub-station connections and all associated ancillary development, site works and services for which planning permission is being sought.